jzaleta/dotfiles/.github/README.md

 > ⚠️ **Note**: Dotfiles are all the hidden settings and configuration files you have on your Unix system.
 You are expected to have a basic understanding of the unix system before starting to work with dotfiles.

-At first I wanted to use a manager tool for my dotfiles, but now, even though I tend to overthink, I've switched to another way to keep things easy peasy:
+At first I wanted to use a manager tool for my dotfiles, but now, because I tend to overthink stuff, I've switched to another way to keep things easy peasy:

 I have a dedicated directory named ```~/dotfiles``` residing comfortably within the ```$HOME``` directory.
 It acts as a sort of command center for all my configs under the watchful eye of Git.